 -

 Skills Gap: Implementing and managing open source software often requires specialized skills.
 Businesses may need to hire or train employees to effectively use and maintain open source software.
-The skills gap can be a barrier to adoption, particularly for small and medium-sized businesses.
+The skills gap can be a barrier to adoption, particularly for small and medium-sized businesses And that's really what it comes down to..

 -